Reminder: Shopping comes with risks, purchase with caution.

 Disadvantages:

-- Compared to domestic plans, it is indeed expensive, but it's still reasonable; phone costs in Japan are relatively high, so once you confirm your residence, you might consider getting broadband Complete Summary of Methods and Costs for Getting Broadband WiFi in Japan | Living in Japan Guide.
+- Compared to domestic packages, it is indeed expensive, but it's still acceptable.
+Phone bills in Japan are relatively high, so once you confirm your residence, you can consider applying for broadband Complete Summary of Methods and Costs for Applying for Broadband WiFi in Japan | Japan Living Guide.

 Mobile Phone#

-Quick tip: It's best to check in advance whether your phone supports Japanese signals.
+Streamlined: It's best to check in advance whether your phone supports Japanese signals.

 Supplement: About Changing Phones#